When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 To illustrate this phenomenon, the authors show the difference in return of a 60/40 portfolio through the 2008 GFC, with the only difference being the rebalancing strategy.

-By rebalancing against a trend, the total portfolio drawdown was worsened by about 5 percentage points, when compared to a buy-and hold strategy (no rebalancing), even though the portfolio caught up a year later.
+By rebalancing against a trend, the total portfolio drawdown was worsened by about 5 percentage points, when compared to a buy-and hold strategy (no rebalancing), even though the portfolio caught up a year later (do not underestimate the psychological effects of a deeper drawdown).

 Even though this phenomenon becomes particularly distinctive during times of crises, the same effect is at play also in connection to periodical rebalancing.
 Despite trend being a weaker factor during non-crisis regimes, it will remain as one of the components driving price developments for an asset.